Cyclokitty/100DaysOfCode2/log.md

 Also worked on a bunch algos, and one of the concept questions: event loop which I understand now!
 Hurrray!!

 This was an excellent day!

+# Day 46: July 13, 2017

+Took yesterday off to visit my mom.

+Today, I refreshed my memory about basic React.
+Dedicating the next week to finishing the react Scarborough Fare resto page and revamping my portfolio with React!

+Also worked on a basic algo.
+One can always improve on one's algo writing.